Ep #193: What I Teach and Why

 In my work life, I’m a teacher and a coach, and I am very compelled to teach the things that have impacted me the most.

 In this episode, I want to talk to you about the main themes and topics that I teach and go into detail about why I teach them.
 Listen in as I cover the following areas that I think are crucial for everyone to understand:

-- The importance of mental health
+- The importance of mental health and emotional maturity

 - The Self Coaching Model

 - The power of knowing how to process your emotions

 - Money management